-Resource page for publicly availably search tools and mapping applications.
-Includes how-to videos, guides, fact sheets, and more.
+A resource page for publicly available search tools and mapping applications.
+Includes how-to videos, guides, fact sheets, and more!

 Nationwide web tools made by the Environmental Protection Agency (EPA) and nonprofit organizations.

 The Toxics Release Inventory (TRI) stores information about the management of toxic chemicals by industrial and federal facilities, as well as their release into the environment.

 The Enforcement and Compliance History Online (ECHO) tool is a public website that gives access to records of compliance with environmental regulations for facilities, as well as their violation.

 The Environmental Justice Screen and Mapping Tool (EJSCREEN) is a mapping and screening tool that combines demographic and environmental indicators to identify areas where people are vulnerable.

 Native-Land.ca offers an online platform where users can interact with maps of Indigenous territories, treaties, and languages, and locate themselves and their favorite places on the map.
 The maps aim to visualize the complexity and diversity of Indigenous peoples, nations, and cultures, so non Indigenous and Indigenous people alike can increase their understanding and knowledge of the breadth and depth of Indigenous history in these places.